 Many people were poor in the Roman Empire, and many were slaves.
 It has been estimated that one-third of the population of the Empire in the 1st century were slaves.
 We know that women and slaves were attracted to Christianity.

 One final comment: Very few churches insist that men raise their hands when they pray despite Paul’s instruction in 1 Timothy 2:8.
 Very few churches forbid women to braid their hair, wear gold or pearl jewellery, or wear expensive clothes, despite Paul’s instructions in 1 Timothy 2:9.
 Yet many churches, prohibit women from preaching and teaching because of 1 Timothy 2:12.
 Why do churches ignore Paul’s instructions in verses 8 and 9, but focus on verse 12?
 Is this reasonable and just?
-[My articles on 1 Timothy 2:12 in Context here.]
+[More about these verses in 1 Timothy here.]

 (1) Mosaic of a wealthy Roman lady, circa 1st Century AD, Pompeii.